 Graduate students in the Applied Physics Ph.D. program are generally supported through Research Assistantships (RAs), which are typically funded by your Ph.D. research advisor through contracts and grants.
 The RAs provide a salary during the academic year (including Summer Quarter) and a tuition allowance for 10 units per quarter before Terminal Graduate Registration (TGR) status and for 0-3 units thereafter.
-In addition, PhD students receive a partial health insurance subsidy.
+In addition, PhD students receive a full health insurance subsidy.
 The Stanford RA salary table can be found here.

 Unlike many other departments throughout the University, the Department of Applied Physics does not have a TA requirement through teaching assistantships for the Ph.D. or M.S. programs.
 However, interested students may still seek TA or course assistantship (CA) opportunities in Applied Physics and other departments, subject to availability and eligibility.

 We offer an optional rotation program for research assistantships (RA) for 1st-year Ph.D. students.
-The purpose of rotations are to acquaint first-year students with the research opportunities within different labs before making the final selection of a research group.
+The purpose of rotations is to acquaint first-year students with the research opportunities within different labs before making the final selection of a research group.
 We note, however, that rotations are not required and a student may mutually agree with a faculty member in the first rotation to join her/his group without rotating into any subsequent group.
-This program is for first-year students.
 Most students settle on a Ph.D. advisor by the end of the winter quarter, and it is expected that students will have joined a lab before the end of the spring quarter of their first year.
-The department funds half the cost of a rotating student's RA assistantship and the faculty member the other half.
-Once a student is permanently a member of a lab, the faculty member bears the burden of the full cost of the RA and tuition.